-NOTE: You can configure a single asynchronous port or a series of asynchronous ports simultaneously under the same name, provided the devices connected to these ports all use the same character length, type of flow,etc.
+NOTE: You can configure a single asynchronous port or a series of asynchronous ports simultaneously under the same name, provided the devices connected to these ports all use the same character length, type of flow, etc.

-The fields of the main Asynchronous Line(s) Form are given in the next paragraphs.
+Fields of the main Asynchronous Line(s) Form follow.